-ABsence is a two day event featuring masterclasses and a symposium taking place at mac birmingham on 22 and 23 March 2017 bringing together artists, activists, thinkers, and producers to rethink ideas around diversity.
-The symposium is a collaboration between DASH, mac birmingham and LADA.
+ABsence was a two day event featuring masterclasses and a symposium taking place at mac birmingham on 22 and 23 March 2017 bringing together artists, activists, thinkers, and producers to rethink ideas around diversity.
+The symposium was a collaboration between DASH, mac birmingham and LADA.

 Audio Description Training

 Join DASH and Disability Arts Cymru for an interactive training day designed to build your knowledge and awareness of disability equality in museums, galleries and cultural centres, specifically in relation to welcoming and supporting blind and partially sighted visitors and artists.
 We will be focusing on the skills necessary for describing artworks, through practical exercises.

 A practical symposium bringing together Disabled artists and galleries to learn about the Tu Fewn commissioning project, network and shape future projects.

 Tu Fewn - an exciting development opportunity for arts organisations in Wales to commission new high quality work by Disabled visual artists from across the UK and Internationally.

 In partnership with five mainstream galleries, commissioning five Disabled Artists to create new work for exhibition.

 Daniel Regan & Antonia Atwood making new work relating to themes of mental wellbeing and safe spaces...
 Plus Juan delGado, with Altered Landscapes...